syzwina/quartz/content/notes/books/How To Make Friends With The Dark.md

 > [!QUOTE] Tiger
 >
-> Maybe by yelling at my mother and telling her those horrible things, I set off some domino effect, tripped a wire in te cosmos, and changed my path and now I'm being taught a terrible lesson.
+> Maybe by yelling at my mother and telling her those horrible things, I set off some domino effect, tripped a wire in the cosmos, and changed my path and now I'm being taught a terrible lesson.

 > [!QUOTE] Tiger